-- 11.46 Sefton's open space, which comprises public open space and other outdoor sports and recreation facilities available to the public, is a significant and important part of the Borough's green infrastructure.
-Open space provides recreation benefits including exercise through active sports, walking, cycling and use of play facilities.
-Sefton's Countryside Recreation Areas offer important opportunities for informal recreation in a countryside, coastal or woodland setting.
-Access to green space, trees and nature is also good for people's health and well-being.
-Some open spaces have heritage value, for example Botanic Gardens, Churchtown; Kings Gardens, Southport; Derby Park in Bootle; and Potters Barn and park, Waterloo. - 11.47 National planning policy refers to the need to protect open space, which is defined as "All open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as a visual amenity."
+- 11.48 Sefton's public open space and other outdoor sports and recreation facilities available to the public are significant and important parts of the Borough's green infrastructure.
+They provide recreation benefits including exercise through active sports, walking, cycling and use of play facilities.
+Sefton's countryside recreation areas offer important opportunities for informal recreation in a countryside or woodland setting Access to green space, trees and nature is also good for people's health and well-being.
+Some public open spaces have heritage value, for example Botanic Gardens, Churchtown; Kings Gardens, Southport; Derby Park in Bootle; and Potters Barn and park, Waterloo. - 11.49 National planning policy refers to the need to protect open space, which is defined as "All open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as a visual amenity."
 The Council considers that in Sefton such open space comprises both public open space and other outdoor sports and recreation sites available to the public.
-Countryside Recreation Areas, shown on the Policy Map, are also important, and are also key components of Sefton's green infrastructure. - 11.48 Policy NH5 deals with the protection of open space.
+Countryside Recreation Areas shown on the Policy Map are also important. - 11.54 Policy NH5 deals with the protection of public open space and other outdoor sports and recreation facilities available to the public.
 Policy EQ9 'Provision of public open space, strategic paths and trees in development' sets out the requirements for new provision of public open space, strategic paths and trees, linked to development.
-Sefton's approach to protection of built sports facilities follows that in the Framework.